henry-oberholtzer/minemopper/README.md

 # MineMopper

-A playable minecraft based game application that for mobile devices using react-native
+A playable minesweeper based game application that for mobile devices using react-native

 This project was bootstrapped with [Create Expo App](https://docs.expo.dev/tutorial/create-your-first-app/).